Christine James

 With the Virtual Cell Platform itself, I needed to understand why adoption wasn't where it should be.
 The models were good.
 The science was solid.
 So why weren't more researchers using them?

-I designed and shipped Tutorials: step-by-step Jupyter notebooks built around real-world case data, showing exactly how to apply each model to a realistic scientific problem.
+To address this gap, I designed and shipped Tutorials: step-by-step Jupyter notebooks built around real-world case data, showing exactly how to apply each model to a realistic scientific problem.
 Not documentation.
 Not a README.
 Working examples that a computational biologist or a bench scientist could actually follow and learn from.

 The lightbulb moments started happening.
 That's what we were there for.